 |Stripe Other Income||Income||Adjustments|

-If these accounts already exist but are of a different type than are declared in the exports file, QuickBooks will present an error about being unable to change the account type.
-If this occurs, edit the existing, conflicting accounts to have the same type as the IIF file.
+If these accounts already exist but are of a different type than what you see in the exports file, QuickBooks presents an error about being unable to change the account type.
+If this occurs edit the conflicting accounts to have the same type as the IIF file.